PFLigthart/PFLigthart/README.md

 # 💫 About Me:
 🔬 I'm currently working on a **PhD in Mechanical Engineering**, focusing on **Numerical modeling of the Ilizarov external fixation device**.
+👨‍🏫 Alongside my studies, I am a **Junior Lecturer** in the Department of Mechanical and Mechatronic Engineering at **Stellenbosch University**.

 ## 🎓 Qualifications
 🎓 **BEng (Mechanical)**